UCDavisLibrary/ucdlib-iam-support/readme.md

 4. `docker compose down` then `docker compose up -d`

 There will be a brief service outage as the containers start up, so try to schedule deployents accordingly.
 If something goes wrong, you can always revert to the previously tagged images.

-### Local Development

-To get this application up and running for the first time:
-1. Clone this repository
-2. Checkout the branch you want to work on.
-3. Run `./deploy/cmds/init-local-dev.sh` to install npm dependencies and generate dev bundles
-4. Run `./deploy/cmds/build-local-dev.sh` to build custom docker images used by this project
-5. Run `./deploy/cmds/generate-deployment-files.sh` to create the docker-compose file for local development
-6. Download an env file in `./deploy/iam-support-local-dev` by running `./deploy/cmds/get-env-file-dev.sh`and then cd into the directory
-7. Run `docker compose up`

 ## Using the Application